 FAQ

 To make our service more efficient we encourage all our patients to make an appointment with a doctor or nurse.
-This can be arranged with our reception in person or by phone; lines are open between 9.00am -5.30pm Tel: 051 852999, or through our website.
+This can be arranged with our reception in person or by phone; lines are open between 9.00am to 12.00pm and 2.00pm to 5.00pm Tel: 051 852999.
+Appointments cannot be requested requested by email.

 Some test results are best discussed at follow-up appointments in person with the doctor or by telephone consultation.
-However if this is not possible or not necessary, it is the patients responsibility to phone for his or her results.
+However if this is not possible or not necessary, it is the patients responsibility to contact the practice for their results by requesting results on the website or to phone and request results from the practice nurse.
 Do not presume if you have not heard from the doctor that your test result is normal.
 If your GP decides telephone follow-up is suitable, you must phone the practice nurse on 051 852999, if the nurse is unable to take the call you will be asked to leave your name, date of birth and telephone number so the nurse can contact you with your results.
 We may also send you a text if your results are normal or requesting you to make a further appointment to discuss your results.

 Request Your Results